On Friday afternoon,Transportation Secretary Elaine Chao visited Jacksonville to highlight $25 million in federal grants.

-These funds represent real capital that could bring together some of the Curry administration’s biggest priority projects to bring back downtown and the stadium area.
+These funds represent real capital that could bring together some of the Lenny Curry administration’s biggest priority projects, including revitalizing downtown and the stadium area.

 The Bay Street Innovation Corridor: a three-mile stretch of road downtown using autonomous vehicles and smart city technology, tying together rapid transit buses and a new multimodal transportation center.
 Jacksonville will get $12.5 million for this project, which is estimated to cost $62 million.